Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 United Clubs: Consistent Mid-Tier Experience

-Verdict: Solid for 1-3 hour layovers; comfortable seating and reliable Wi-Fi make them functional workspaces.
+Verdict: Solid for 1–3 hour layovers.
+Comfortable seating and reliable Wi-Fi make them functional workspaces, but don't expect a full meal.

 American Admirals Clubs: Comparable to United Clubs

-Verdict: Standard Admirals Clubs match United Clubs; Flagship represents a clear upgrade for premium cabin passengers.
+Verdict: Standard Admirals Clubs match United Clubs in quality; the Flagship represents a clear upgrade for premium cabin passengers.

 Delta Sky Club: Premium Airline Lounge Experience

-Verdict: Among the best airline lounges at O'Hare; worth the effort to access if you're flying Delta.
+Verdict: Among the best airline lounges at O'Hare.
+Worth the effort to access if you're flying Delta from Terminal 5.

 United Polaris Lounge: Flagship International Experience

-Verdict: Best lounge at O'Hare, but access is strictly limited to premium international cabin passengers—no amount of credit cards or status bypasses this restriction.
+Verdict: The best lounge at O'Hare—but access is strictly limited to premium international cabin passengers.
+No credit card or status can bypass this requirement.

 Swissport Lounge: Basic Priority Pass Option

-Verdict: Better than sitting at the gate, but noticeably inferior to airline-operated lounges.
-Access restricted 3:00pm-8:30pm due to capacity.
+Verdict: Better than sitting at the gate, but noticeably inferior to any airline-operated lounge.
+Treat this as a backup option, not a destination.

 Bottom Line: Building Your O'Hare Lounge Access Strategy